 - Food getting damaged because its exposed to the air in the fridge and freezer can be avoided by sealing our food well before storing it.
 Birds Eye introduced re-closable packs for both frozen peas and fish-fingers, to help us reduce waste.

 - M&S and Sainsbury’s have updated their guidance on when you can freeze their products, making it clearer that you can freeze suitable foods anytime before the date, not just on the day of purchase.

 - Asda reviewed their products and as a result gave us an additional 14,000 days of shelf life across 1,672 products.
 They also launched new re-closable salad bags to help us waste less of it.

 Find out what retailers and brands are doing to help us waste less.

 Community groups, charities and councils are also making a real difference.
 A partnership between Love Food Hate Waste and the Women’s Institute (WI) helped participants throw away 50% less food waste.
 The WI now has funding to work with young parents from disadvantaged backgrounds in England as part of it’s Let’s Cook Local project, which Love Food Hate Waste is supporting.
-West London Councils recently ran a project which reduced the amount those residents wasted by 14% - saving the public and the council money.

 More detail on the food that's wasted across the UK from other sectors such as retailers, manufacturers and the hospitality industry can be found at the WRAP website here.